The SA Mental Health Commission (SAMHC) was established by the State Government in October 2015 under the SA Public Sector Act 2009.

 The Plan sets the strategic direction for building a resilient, compassionate and connected community that takes a whole-of-person, whole-of-life, whole-of-community and whole-of-government approach to building, sustaining and strengthening the mental health and wellbeing of South Australians.

-As it led the development of the Plan, the Commission ensured people with lived experience of mental illness,their families, friends, loved ones and carers were at the centre of conversations held across metropolitan and country South Australia.
+In all its work, including the development of the Plan, the Commission ensures people with lived experience of mental illness, their families, friends, loved ones and carers are central to conversations held across metropolitan and country South Australia.

 Other key tasks of the Commission include engaging with the mental health sector and the community to promote the sharing of knowledge on mental health issues and breaking down the stigma associated with mental illness.